Subscribe to receive notifications of new posts:

 Some time later, I was chatting with Kornel: "We have all the pieces in the image processing pipeline, but we are struggling with the performance of one component."
 Scaling to Cloudflare needs ain't easy!

 The problem was in the speed of the matching algorithm itself.
 Let me elaborate.
-As John explained in his blog post, the image matching algorithm creates a fuzzy hash from a processed image.
+As John explained in his blog post on the CSAM Scanning Tool, the image matching algorithm creates a fuzzy hash from a processed image.
 The hash is exactly 144 bytes long.
 For example, it might look like this:

 00e308346a494a188e1043333147267a 653a16b94c33417c12b433095c318012